Tataby2/Learning-Python/README.md

 We didn’t just want to "learn Python" — we wanted to understand it.
 Really understand it.
 This repo is our proof-of-work: curious, critical, and constantly evolving.

-> This is **Kalp’s side** of the journey — the experiments, the notes, and the occasional detour 🌱
+> This is **Kelp’s side** of the journey — the experiments, the notes, and the occasional detour 🌱